emirkivv/Detection-of-Fractures-on-X-Ray-Bone-Images-with-Deep-Learning-Methods/README.md

 # Detection of Fractures on X-Ray Bone Images with Deep Learning Methods
-This repository presents the implementation and experimental results of my undergraduate graduation thesis, focusing on the detection and localization of bone fractures in X-ray images using deep learning–based object detection methods.
+This repository presents the implementation and experimental results of my undergraduate graduation thesis, focusing on the detection and localization of bone fractures in X-Ray images using deep learning based object detection methods.

 **Project Overview**
 - A custom X-Ray dataset was created by combining publicly available fractured and non fractured bone images from multiple sources.